saralinnealindh/delta-updates-for-embedded-systems/README.md

     $ west zephyr-export
     $ pip3 install --user -r ./zephyr/scripts/requirements.txt

 Then complete the remaining steps under section 4.
-Finally, return to the project folder and run `make tools`.
+Finally, return to the project folder and run `make tools` to install the needed python packages.

+You might also need to download and install the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nRF-Command-Line-Tools/Download#infotabs) and [J-Link Software](https://www.segger.com/downloads/jlink/), to enable some utilities for flashing and debugging the device.

 # Example Usage
 This small guide features some examples of how to use the program.
 A good place to start might be to perform them all sequentially.